rkwa-dan/aqua-observability/README.md

 `$ kubectl get svc -n aqua`

-`# insert output from kubectl get svc -n aqua `
+Insert output from `kubectl get svc -n aqua`

-The postgres-exporter deployments for Aqua-db(scalock) and Audit-db (slk_audit) contains the connection string which will initiate polling for the DB instances.

-Line 48 in both aqua-db / audit-db yamls :
+The postgres-exporter deployment files `aqua_db_prometheus_exporter.yaml` & `audit_db-prometheus-exporter.yaml` for Aqua-db(scalock) and Audit-db (slk_audit) contains the connection string which will initiate polling for the DB instances as shown in line 48 in both aqua-db / audit-db yamls :

 `          value: postgresql://$(AQUA_DB_USERNAME):$(AQUA_DB_PASSWORD)@192.168.1.226:5432/postgres?sslmode=disable`
 <br>

 Substitute `192.168.1.222` with the FQDN for each Aqua DB respectively.

-**Note** : you can test this by requesting the  `/metrics` uri from each exporter.
+**Note** : Once the exporter is deployed you can test the connection to it by requesting the  `/metrics` uri from each exporter using the command:

 `$ wget http://<aqua-db-exporter-service-name:8197/metrics> 1>&2`